Trans-Coordinate Physics: Partition lines

-In Minkowski space one must choose a single world line to define the future time cone of an event \textbf{a}.
-If there is a non-zero mass particle present in the space it should be possible to choose a unique world line at each location inside the particle's wave packet that is specific to the particle at that location.
+In Minkowski space one must choose a world line in order to define a time coordinate of an event \textbf{a}.
+For a massive particle it will be shown possible to choose a unique world line at each location inside the particle's wave packet that is specific to the particle at that location.
 That world line corresponds to the direction of \emph{square modular flow} at that event.
-The collection of these world lines over the particle's wave packet can be thought of as the \emph{streamlines} of its square modular flow in space and time.
-They will be called \emph{partition lines}.
-We also define \emph{perpendiculars} that are space-like lines drawn through each event perpendicular to the local partition line.
-We will first develop the properties of partition lines in a 1 + 1 space, and then in \mbox{2 + 1} and 3 + 1 spaces.
+The collection of these world lines over the particle's wave packet can be thought of as the streamlines of its square modular flow in space and time.
+They are called \emph{partition lines}.
+We will also define \emph{perpendiculars} that are space-like lines drawn through each event perpendicular to the local partition line.
+We will first develop the properties of partition lines in a 1 + 1 space, and then in 2 + 1 and 3 + 1 spaces.

 Figure 1 is a 1 + 1 Mnkowski surface with light paths given by $45^\circ$ dashed lines.
 Partition lines of an imagined particle wave packet are represented in the figure by the five slightly curved and more-or-less vertical lines.
 They tell us that the wave packet moves to the left with ever decreasing velocity and that it spreads out as it goes.
 This description is not trans-coordinate because it is specific to the Lorentz frame in the diagram; but these lines provide a scaffold on which it is possible to hang a trans-coordinate wave function.